sbddesign/bbk-tests/TUTORIAL.md

 pnpm add @sbddesign/bui-ui @sbddesign/bui-tokens @sbddesign/bui-icons

 # Install additional dependencies
-pnpm add @netlify/functions uuid pnpm add -D @types/uuid netlify-cli
+pnpm add @netlify/functions uuid tailwindcss @tailwindcss/vite
+pnpm add -D @types/uuid netlify-cli
 ```

-### Check your work
+### Check your step 1 work

 Run `pnpm dev`.
-You should find a web page that says "Vite + React" in the heading.
+You should find a web page at http://localhost:5173 that says "Vite + React" in the heading.
 If so, you have completed step 1.

 ## Step 2: Configure Vite and TypeScript